Aeour/YouTube-knock-off/README.md

 # YouTube-knock-off
-An old pathetic attemp at making a knockoff YouTube page (Developed while learning front-end)
+An old pathetic attempt at making a knockoff YouTube page (Developed while learning front-end)